-The Community First Grant Program is a new Whole Cities Foundation initiative designed to support Whole Foods Market Team Members who are actively engaged with community partners that increase fresh, healthy food access in neighborhoods with few options.
+The Community First Grant Program is a new Whole Cities Foundation initiative designed to support Whole Foods Market Team Members in the U.S. and Canada who are engaged with community partners that increase fresh, healthy food access or healthy cooking classes in neighborhoods with few options.

 The program has a simple two-step application process:

-1. A Team Member completes an application in support of a community partner focused on fresh food access in their city.
+1. A Team Member in the U.S. or Canada completes an application in support of a community partner focused on fresh, healthy food access or healthy cooking classes in their city.

 2. If the Team Member’s application is selected, then the community partner is asked to complete a Community First Grant Application.